4paradigm/OpenMLDB/docs/en/maintain/perf_guide.md

 The ability of TabletServer and APIserver to handle concurrent read and write requests is affected by the size of their thread pool.
 This can be adjusted through the configuration option `thread_pool_size`, which is equivalent to `brpc::ServerOptions.num_threads`.
 For a detailed explanation of this configuration, refer to [brpc worker thread number](https://brpc.apache.org/docs/server/basics/#number-of-worker-pthreads).
 The difference is that it is not automatically set to the number of cores on the machine.
 TabletServer is configured as 24 in the configuration file by default, while APIServer uses the default value of 16 if not specifically configured in the file.

-If it is confirmed that the client concurrency is sufficient and the low QPS is due to insufficient number of threads in the server, you can increase the thread pool size appropriately.
+If it is confirmed that the client concurrency is sufficient and the low QPS is due to an insufficient number of threads in the server, you can increase the thread pool size appropriately.
 However, it is not recommended to set it too large, and it is suggested not to exceed the number of cores on the machine.